Mary Jo LoBello Jerome Named 2019 Bucks County Poet Laureate

 Two judges blindly selected the winner and runners-up.
 The preliminary judge, who narrowed the entries down to a few dozen for the final judge, was Chad Frame, a former Montgomery County Poet Laureate whose work was featured in The Poet and the Poem from the Library of Congress Seriesand in many journals.
 The final judge was Melissa Stein, author of the poetry collections Terrible Blooms (Copper Canyon Press, 2018) and Rough Honey, winner of the 2010 APR/Honickman First Book Prize.

 The judges also named three runners-up in the contest: Tricia Crawford Coscia of Morrisville, Lynda Gene Rymond of Quakertown, and Melinda Rizzo of Quakertown.
-They have been invited to read at the reception, along with 2018 Bucks County Poet Laureate Carly Volpe and preliminary judge Chad Frame.
+They were also invited to read at the reception, along with 2018 Bucks County Poet Laureate Carly Volpe and preliminary judge Chad Frame.

 The Bucks County Poet Laureate program – the longest-running such program in Pennsylvania – is another way that Bucks County Community College contributes to the cultural heritage of the region.
 For more information, contact program director Dr. Ethel Rackin at 215-497-8719.